Covers (Regine Velasquez album)

-Covers (also known as Covers, Vol. 1) is the twelfth studio album by Filipino singer Regine Velasquez, released in the Philippines on October 20, 2004, by Viva Records.
+Covers (also known as Covers Volume 1) is the twelfth studio album by Filipino singer Regine Velasquez, released in the Philippines on October 10, 2004, by Viva Records.
 It is a cover album that consists of love songs, originally recorded by male OPM acts from the 80's and 90's.
-It turned Platinum three days after its official release.
+It turned Platinum, three days after its official release.

 The album was released on digital download through iTunes on August 1, 2004, with a slightly different cover.
-To date, the album has sold over 160,000 copies in the country, certified Quadruple Platinum by the Philippine Association of the Record Industry.
+To date, the album has sold over 160,000 copies in the country, certified Quadruple Platinum by the Philippine Association of the Record Industry (PARI).

 Background

-Early in 2004, Velasquez has not yet released any studio album since Reigne (2001), which was released four years before.
+Early in 2004, Velasquez has not yet released any studio album since Reigne (2001), which was released three years before.
 She has only released a few soundtracks from her hit movies and compilations of her past songs.
 This was the reason Viva Recording Management decided for Velasquez to record another full studio album.
-Like R2K (2000), her last all-remake album, Covers consists of revivals hence the title of the album.
+Like R2K (1999), her last all-remake album, Covers consists of revivals hence the title of the album.

 Concept

 Covers, from the title itself, is a revival album.
 The idea of doing renditions of all-male OPM classics came up from Velasquez herself.
 According to her, it is a compilation of most of her favorite OPM songs rendered by mostly male artists.
-On an interview, she said This is my way of introducing the young set of listeners to the beauty of OPM past.
+On an interview, she said "This is my way of introducing the young set of listeners to the beauty of OPM past".
 She said that she decided to come out with another revival album because "these songs are really beautiful and it will be a good idea to re-introduce them to the younger crowd".
 She further stated that she did not have a love life during that time, that is why the concept of the album is songs by male singers.